gregcartwright/dissertation/notes.md

 + Clarify objective 2

+Existing objective 2:
+"Examine the relationship between frailty and other patient factors and whether advance care planning is undertaken."

+This should be rewritten:
+"Examine the relationship between frailty and aother patient factors (age, gender and presenting complaint) and whether advance care planning is undertaken during the community hospital in-patient stay."

-This means to examine the relationship between frailty and whether advance care planning happens.
+This means to examine the relationship between frailty and whether advance care planning happens during the community hospital stay.
 There may be other factors that influence whether advance care planning happens which may include the age of the patient, their gender and what their intial presenting complaint was.
 I will therefore collect all this data for each patient so that I can analyse what might influence advance care planning.
+As I am investigating what happens to patients during their stay in a community hospital, I will exclude patients who have a pre-existing ACP when they are admitted to the community hospital.

 + Clarify data analyisys plan

+For objective 1: *** Sort this out ***

 I will categorise frailty by grouping CFS as follows:
 + mild frailty CFS 1 to 5